Experience as a Mother of a Daughter with Autism

 Apart from English, I speak French, German, Farsi and have attended professional courses in Makaton (Enhancement level), Picture Exchange Communication System (PECS) and a TEACCH course delivered by Gary Mesibov AND I am an internationally accredited Master Practitioner in the Art & Science of Neuro-Linguistic Programming.

-I have completed a Master of Arts (MA) degree in Autism (MA Autism research degree) as well as many other trainings and qualifications.
-My Bachelors degree is by experience and is in Autism Parenting!
+I have completed a Master of Arts (MA) degree in Autism (MA Autism research degree) as well as many other training and qualifications.
+My Bachelors degree is through 20+ years of hard work, experiences and successful outcomes and therefore is in Autism Parenting!
 You can see all my qualifications and skills in much more detail here.

-In addition to providing free information on this website, I offer a unique range of person and family-centred, supportive services to families and individuals living with autism, professionals, businesses, organisations and their students and employees.
+In addition to providing free information on this website, I offer a unique range of person-centred and family-centred, support & life development and well-being services to families and individuals living with autism, professionals, businesses, organisations, their students and employees.

 I am fully insured and registered with the Information Commissioners Office for Data Protection.